Real Estate Syndication for Non-Accredited Investors (2026)

 Traditional real estate syndication platforms allow investors to pool funds to invest in various real estate projects and typically require high minimum investments and accredited investor status.
 Here are a few of the best-known:

-• EquityMultiply.
+• EquityMultiple.
 EquityMultiple is a US-based real estate syndication platform exclusively for accredited investors, with a minimum investment requirement of $5,000.
 Fees are investment-dependent, typically ranging from 0.5% to 1.5%, plus an origination fee.
 The platform offers short-term, long-term, and high-yield real estate opportunities.

 Real Estate Crowdfunding Platforms